shokokb/shokokb-portfolio/README.md

 ---

-2026-01-08: Plus One — Added 1 to a number represented as a list, handling carry in-place with O(n) time and O(1) space.
+2026-01-09: Plus One — Added 1 to a number represented as a list, handling carry in-place with O(n) time and O(1) space.

+2026-01-08: Search Insert Position — Solved using binary search to find the insert position efficiently (O(log n) time, O(1) space).

 2026-01-07: Move Zeroes — Improved to an O(n) in-place solution using a simple pointer to overwrite elements.